cryohydromettools/clearskyalgorithm/README.md

 # clearskyalgorithm
-clearskyalgorithm is an algorithm to select clear conditions from uv irradiance surface at 340 nm measured intervals of 1 minute.
+clearskyalgorithm is an algorithm to select clear sky conditions from uv irradiance surface at 340 nm measured intervals of 1 minute.